 Imagine your entire home fitting inside a space the size of a two-car garage (or less).
 Tiny homes—once seen as a novelty in scenic, rural areas—are being embraced in urban and suburban areas, too.
 These 1,000-square-foot or less dwellings are often built with eco-friendly composting toilets and salvaged materials.
 Many use high-end materials, emphasizing quality over quantity.
 Some are even outfitted with wheels for mobility or to fit building regulations.

 Singles, retirees and families are finding these homes enhance their lives by providing more freedom—especially financial freedom.
-In growing urban areas like Austin, San Francisco and Portland—where rental costs soar and space is precious—the movement has taken a stronghold.
+In growing urban areas such as Austin, San Francisco and Portland—where rental costs soar and space is precious—the movement has taken a stronghold.
 The building trend has even spurred many cities to erect tiny homes for the city’s homeless population.
-Popular, too, are urban accessory units, which are second small dwellings on the same grounds as the primary residence: a tiny home, an apartment above a garage, et cetera.
+Popular, too, are urban accessory units, which are second small dwellings on the same grounds as the primary residence: a tiny home, perhaps, or an apartment above a garage.

 Although tiny spaces in big cities are not novel—loft apartments and studio flats above bakeries have long housed cash-strapped urbanites longing for penthouse suites—a shift has occurred where people are seeking out smaller spaces, not only for financial freedom, but also for the mental freedom of living more simply and sustainably.